apache/mynewt-documentation/docs/get_started/native_install/native_tools.rst

 At this point you have installed all the necessary software to build and run your first project on a simulator on your Mac OS or Linux computer.
-You may proceed to :doc:`project_create` or continue to the next section and install the cross tools for ARM.
+You may proceed to :doc:`../project_create` or continue to the next section and install the cross tools for ARM.